Whether a mushroom extract powder should be extracted with water or alcohol or both is a question that comes up often.

 Is it being called a dual extract when it's only a hot water extract?

 The term "dual extract" or "hot water extract" for that matter don't provide any real context without the analysis of the compounds they are meant to extract.

-We have seen test results of dual extracts that actually have fewer beta-glucans than their hot water extract counterparts.
+We have seen test results of dual extracts that actually have fewer beta-glucans (one of the key medicinal compounds in mushrooms) than their hot water extract counterparts.
 This is due to the fact that polysaccharides precipitate out in alcohol and are removed from the final liquid in the filtration process.
 This essentially removes many of the beta-glucans.

-Herbalist and traditional medicine specialist, Subhuti Dharmananda Ph.D., has said the following in regards to alcohol extractions:
+Herbalist and traditional medicine specialist, Subhuti Dharmananda Ph.D., has said the following in regards to alcohol extractions for:

 Here are some testing details courtesy of Nammex:

 |Reishi mushroom hot water extract||26.23%||4.59%|

 |Reishi mushroom alcohol / hot water extract||5.5%||2.5%|

 Both extracts are the same ratio.
 A high alcohol percentage in the dual extract was used specifically to create a high triterpene extract.